Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Every new pair of boots through the Arrays was getting a similarly descriptive lecture about the important relationship between Gao’s class nine biosphere and a human’s class twelve effluent: Namely that they must never, **ever,** under *any* circumstances, be allowed to come into contact.

-Every boot through was also getting a shot, followed by an emergency Frontline implant, followed by three mandatory days of "theatre acclimatization" and light duty while they…well, acclimatized.
+Every boot through was also getting a shot, followed by an emergency Frontline implant, followed by three mandatory days of "theatre acclimatization" and light duty while they... well, acclimatized.

 This time, the reason for that acclimatization was effectively reversed.
 It wasn’t to contain the spread of sickness among the troops, it was to prevent the spread of sickness *from* the troops to the locals.
 Gao would hardly be saved if the Common Cold got loose and finished off what the Hierarchy had started.